shivasurya/go-todoist/README.md

 ## ✨ Features

 - 📋 List tasks and manage them from your terminal
+- 📅 Browse tasks by date with day-to-day navigation
 - ➕ Create new tasks with descriptions, due dates, and priority levels
 - ✓ Mark tasks as complete or toggle completion status
 - 🔄 Refresh task list to sync with Todoist